 As proposed, Ordinance 1013 repeals Sections 6-22 and 6-23 in their entirety and readopts each section to adopt the new local amendments to the building code and wind speed map designations.

-The Local Planning Agency will consider Ordinance 1013 at its March 23, 2021 meeting.
+The Local Planning Agency considered Ordinance 1013 on March 23, 2021 and recommended approval 5-0.

 Recommended Action: